maxzheng/great-life-guide/README.md

 To be happy, just do what kids do best:

-1. **Let go of any negativity** to make space for happiness as they will rot the core of your body and mind, such hate, anger, jealousy, stress, addiction, sadness, fear, and anything that makes you feel unhappy.
-Relax your body, breath, and then just let them all go.
+1. **Let go of everything** to reduce burden and make space for happiness, especially negativity as they will rot the core of your body and mind, such as hate, anger, jealousy, stress, addiction, sadness, fear, lingering thoughts, tension, or anything else in your body and mind.
+Relax your body and mind, breath, and then just let them all go.
    You will feel lighter and ready to be happy.
-Sometimes it's hard to let go or you feel sad without knowing why, it might help to move on to something else.
+Sometimes it's hard to let go or you feel sad without knowing why, then just move on to something else.

-2. **Enjoy the present** for transient joy.
+2. **Enjoy the present** to feel transient joy.
 Too often we get stuck thinking about the past or the future, and forget about the present, which is when happiness can be created.
 Don't think about what you don't have or could have, but appreciate and enjoy what you do have.
 Like the old saying "you are what you eat", so you feel what you do, therefore do more things that make you happy: play with family and friends, eat delicious food, go shopping, build cool things,